wesbland/wesbland.github.io/_posts/blog/2017-04-17-intro-to-vim.md

 search mode so it doesn't really count, right?

 So push `/` and start typing what you're looking for.
-Most likely, it'll start jumping around to find the next occurence of the text you were searching for.
+Most likely, it'll start jumping around to find the next occurrence of the text you were searching for.
 When you hit `Enter`, you'll be moved back into normal mode.
-What if you want to find the next occurence? `n` will take care of that and `N` will find the previous one.
+What if you want to find the next occurrence? `n` will take care of that and `N` will find the previous one.

 There's some pretty powerful shortcut keys here too.
-If you just want to find the next occurence of the current word, `*` is your friend. `#` will find the previous occurence of the current word.
+If you just want to find the next occurrence of the current word, `*` is your friend. `#` will find the previous occurrence of the current word.
 I use these a lot, particularly with variables that I want to see where they're used.

 ## Whew...that's a lot.
 Let's take a break.